HDMI vs DisplayPort vs USB-C Monitor Guide: Which Interface Do You Actually Need?

 Interface Selection Quick Reference Table

-Common Configuration Recommendations
+Common Configuration Recommendations by Use Case

 | Usage Scenario | Recommended Interface | Notes |